Whitgift Centre: History

 In the 1990s, the centre was almost completely rebuilt to an atrium design, and the Forum pub was demolished.

 Some businesses of the former Croydon Village Outlet, based at the former Allders site, moved into Whitgift after the Outlet was taken over by Croydon Council in 2019.

 By October 2025 the centre had more than 70 empty units standing, up from 52 in June and 46 in September 2024.
 This means that there were more units closed than open.

+In November 2025, filming of the music video for the song "Opalite" took place in this mall.

 Structure

 The shopping centre is on three storeys.
 The upper two are for retail, and the basement provides vehicle access to all the retail units, with a 1 km network of service roads.

 The Centre adjoins the now closed Allders department store, which has substantial frontage onto the Centre.
 The office accommodation consists of five tower blocks rising above the shopping centre.

 The other major shopping centre in central Croydon is Centrale, owned by Hammerson, on the other side of the street named North End.
 Both centres are jointly marketed.